 Besides that, GSC offers insight into your organic traffic and how to make adjustments to make indexing super easy.

-This fantastic tool by Google had launched almost 15 years ago when it was called Webmaster Tools.
+This fantastic tool by Google was launched almost 15 years ago when it was called Webmaster Tools.

 However, Google later changed its name and functionality, but it still serves the same purpose on another level.